* This page is for Consumers *

 Outbreaks account for only a small percentage of cases and tend to occur among people who spend time or live in close quarters with others.

 Most people feel very ill.

 Meningitis can cause fever, headache, red rash, and a stiff neck and, in infants, feeding problems, a weak cry, and sluggishness.

 Bloodstream infections may cause a rash of red or purple spots.
-A severe infection may cause low blood pressure, a tendency to bleed, and dysfunction (failure) of many organs (such as the kidneys and liver).
+A severe infection may cause dangerously low blood pressure (shock), a tendency to bleed, and dysfunction (failure) of many organs (such as the kidneys and liver).

 Overall, 10 to 15% of people who are treated die of meningococcal infections.
 More than half of people with severe bloodstream infections die.
-Of people who recover, 10 to 20% have serious complications, such as permanent hearing loss, mental retardation, or loss of fingers or toes.
+Of people who recover, 10 to 20% have serious complications, such as permanent hearing loss, intellectual disability, or loss of fingers or toes.